smlhelp/book/src/concepts/functors.md

 dictionary.
 We define a `color` type (which only consists of the constant constructors `Red` and `Black`) for tagging the nodes of the red-black tree (leaves are considered to be black).

+> *Note: We use the `where` syntax to indicate that the `type key` will be the
+> same as `Key.t` to the outside world.
+This is important because our
+> `RedBlackDict` is opaquely ascribed, meaning that without this syntax, we
+> wouldn't know what the type of `key` is, and thus could not actually add any
+> keys!
+While before we avoided using `where` by just making the ascription
+> transparent, we don't want to do that here, because we don't want the outside
+> world to mess with our red-black tree and potentially mess up the invariant!*

 The question becomes: how should we implement insert?
 We cannot be so naive as to simply insert as we would in an ordinary binary search tree, as this would